If you’ve ever felt lost and confused when facing a whole row of skincare products, this one is for you.

 Pat, pat, pat, your eye cream around your undereye area and around and up under the eyebrow.Consider using a different eye cream for day and night, based on what your skin needs.

 I am obsessed with eye creams, to put it mildly!
 I have so many and rotate through them based on what I’m feeling like using that day.
+If you’re looking for eye cream recommendations, check out these posts:

 6. Mama Needs to Moisturize: